hugomods/site/home/content/docs/shortcodes/jsrun/index.md

 images:
 ---

-This shortcode add support for JSRun, a online code editor for testing your codes, such as JavaScript, CSS, HTML, Go, PHP and so on.
+This shortcode add support for JSRun, a online code editor for testing your code, such as JavaScript, CSS, HTML, Go, PHP and so on.

 <!--more-->